Rory McIlroy flawless on competitive return in Abu Dhabi

 McIlroy has a remarkable record in Abu Dhabi, with four second-place finishes,two thirds and a fifth in his last eight starts, but missed last year’s event with the rib injury which disrupted his entire season.

-Playing partner and European number one Fleetwood carded a flawless 66 to lead by a shot from Paraguay’s Fabrizio Zanotti, with the final member of the marquee group, world number one Dustin Johnson, struggling to a 72.
+Playing partner and European number one Fleetwood carded a flawless 66 to lead by a shot, with the final member of the marquee group, world number one Dustin Johnson, struggling to a 72.

+Meanwhile Paul Dunne went one better than McIlroy with an impressive round of 68 - again without dropping a shot.

+Dunne started brightly with a birdie on the second and then ignited after reaching the turn, picking up shots on the 10th, 11th and then 12th.
+He currently sits in a share of eighth place.

 Starting from the 10th at Abu Dhabi Golf Club, McIlroy opened with 11 straight pars and could be forgiven for growing increasingly frustrated, especially after three-putting the par-five 18th for par.